rayrivas950/Mi-segundo-primer-proyecto/README.md

 *   Contact management (create, read, update, delete)
 *   Search contacts by name, phone, or email
 *   Contacts are associated with users
+*   **Rate Limiting:** Implemented on authentication endpoints to prevent brute-force attacks.

 ## Setup